LucHermitte/lh-vim-lib/doc/design_notes.md

 [`quickfix-window`](http://vimhelp.appspot.com/quickfix.txt.html#quickfix%2dwindow)
 with the error call stack.

-In fair honesty, this feature is directly inspired by https://github.com/tweekmonster/exception.vim
+In fair honesty, this feature is directly inspired from https://github.com/tweekmonster/exception.vim
 I've ported it to lh-vim-lib has I had already the required tools to analyse the error messages (as they are in the same format as